-While doing research for his biography of Bee Ho Gray, Clark came across information on another Wild West star named Tex McLeod.
-Everywhere he found Bee Ho, he also found Tex.
+While doing research for my biography of Bee Ho Gray, I kept coming across information on another Wild West star named Tex McLeod.
+Everywhere I found Bee Ho, I also found Tex.
 It turns out they were friendly rivals, or perhaps bitter friends.

-Along the way, Clark decided to start collecting web site addresses, magazine and newspaper articles, book references and photographs.
-He then had the luck of acquiring the interview notes compiled by a writer who was a friend of Tex.
-By the time he had finished the book about Bee Ho, he realized he had enough information to start writing a book about Tex.
+Along the way, I decided to start collecting web site addresses, magazine and newspaper articles, book references and photographs.
+I then had the luck of acquiring the interview notes compiled by a writer who was a friend of Tex.
+By the time I had finished the book about Bee Ho, I realized I had enough information to start writing a book about Tex.